 We carry hull and machinery (marine and war risks), protection and indemnity insurance coverage, and other liability insurance, to protect against most of the accident-related risks involved in the conduct of our business.
 Hull and machinery insurance covers loss of or damage to a vessel due to marine perils such as collision, grounding and weather.
-Protection and indemnity insurance indemnifes us against other liabilities incurred while operating vessels, including injury to the crew, third parties, cargo loss and pollution.
-The current maximum amount of our coverage for pollution is \$1 billion per vessel per including piracy and terrorism).
+Protection and indemnity insurance indemnifies us against other liabilities incurred while operating vessels, including injury to the crew, third parties, cargo loss and pollution.
+The current maximum amount of our coverage for pollution is \$1 billion per vessel per incident.
+We also carry insurance policies covering war risks (including piracy and terrorism) and cyber risks impacting the fleet; however, state-sponsored cyber attacks may be excluded from coverage.
 None of our vessels are insured against loss of revenues resulting from vessel off-hire time, based on the cost of this insurance compared to our off-hire experience.

 We believe that our current insurance coverage is adequate to protect against most of the accident-related risks involved in the conduct of our business and that we maintain appropriate levels of environmental damage and pollution insurance coverage.
 However, we cannot guarantee that all covered risks are adequately insured against, that any particular claim will be paid or that we will be able to procure adequate insurance coverage at commercially reasonable rates in the future.
 More stringent environmental regulations have resulted in increased costs for, and may result in the lack of availability of, insurance against risks of environmental damage or pollution.
-In addition, the cost of protection and indemnity insurance significantly increased during 2022 and is likely to continue to increase in 2023, and, in 2022, the cost of hull and machinery insurance increased due to increased fleet values.
+In addition, the cost of protection and indemnity insurance significantly increased during 2022 and 2023 and may continue to increase in 2024.
+In 2023, the cost of hull and machinery insurance increased due mainly to increased fleet values despite the existence of additional capacity in the market.